 Active Noon Media is the largest local to national digital media website that represents the voice of the entire nation.

-League of Legends, Riot Games Lay Off Employees to Reduce Costs: Report
+League of Legends: Riot Games Lays Off Staff

 League of Legends, Riot Games Lay Off Employees to Reduce Costs